 - S.15 is very wide.
 There may be a claim for unlawful discrimination under s.15 if the employer (or service provider etc) treats a disabled person unfavourably ‘because of something arising in consequence of’ the disability’.
 However the employer has a defence if it did not know (and could not reasonably have been expected to know) of the disability.
 The employer also has the objective justification defence, if it can show its action was a ‘proportionate means of achieving a legitimate aim’.

-- The employment tribunal (or the County Court etc) conducts a balancing exercise to decide whether the action was a proportionate means of achieving a legitimate aim.
+- The employment tribunal (or the County Court etc) conducts a balancing exercise (below) to decide whether the action was a proportionate means of achieving a legitimate aim.
 Was the aim sufficiently important?
 Could the employer’s aim have been achieved by alternative, less discriminatory means, including possible reasonable adjustments?
 Does the legitimate aim outweigh the discriminatory effects on the claimant?
-The most important aspect of the test is whether the action was ‘proportionate’.

 - There are some examples below of how the test might apply to communication disabilities.

 - The tribunal will reach its own objective assessment of whether the defence applies.
-Accordingly it is harder for employers etc to show justification than was the case under the Disability Discrimination Act 1995.
+Accordingly it is harder for employers etc to show justification than is the case for unfair dismissal.

 - Cost alone is not sufficient justification.